 Castle Alternative Invest (Overseas) Ltd., Grand Cayman, was incorporated on 31 July 1996 as an exempted company under the laws of the Cayman Islands.
-The authorised share capital is USD 31,100, composed entirely of voting participating redeemable ordinary shares, which are held entirely by the Company.
+The authorised share capital is USD 31,870 composed of 97,500 voting participating redeemable ordinary shares, of which none have been issued and 5,002,500 voting participating redeemable ordinary shares of which 3,862,360 have been issued and are held entirely by the Company.
 The Group consolidated the Cayman Subsidiary in compliance with IFRS 10.

 Castle Alternative Invest (International) plc, Dublin, was established as an open-ended investment company with variable capital and limited liability under the laws of Ireland on 19 February 2001.
-At 31 December 2015, its capital amounts to TUSD 200,688 (2014: TUSD 225,757) and it is a subsidiary of the Cayman Subsidiary.
+At 31 December 2016, its capital amounts to TUSD 189,441 (2015: TUSD 200,688) and it is a subsidiary of the Cayman Subsidiary.
 The Ireland Subsidiary became active on 19 December 2001 after receiving authorisation from the Central Bank of Ireland.
 The share capital is divided into management shares and participating shares.
-The management shares are held by LGT Group Foundation, LGT Bank (Ireland) Limited and LGT Fund Managers (Ireland) Limited.
+The management shares are held by LGT Group Foundation, LGT Bank Ltd., Dublin Branch (formerly LGT Bank (Ireland) Ltd.) and LGT Fund Managers (Ireland) Ltd..
 With effect from 16 December 2010 the Ireland Subsidiary was restructured into an open-ended investment company with limited liquidity, variable capital and limited liability.
 At the same time the participating shares were split into two classes of shares; Class O and Class I. Class O is held by the Cayman Subsidiary and Class I was held by Swiss Life AG.

 On 1 April 2011 Swiss Life AG partially redeemed its holding in Class I of the Ireland Subsidiary.
 The redemption was paid out in cash with the remaining amount being placed in a newly opened side pocket share class for illiquid assets (Class RI).
 At the same time a side pocket share class for the Cayman Subsidiary's portion of the illiquid assets was also created (Class RO).
 The side pocket share classes have paid out proceeds as their assets were realised.
 On 31 December 2012 Swiss Life fully redeemed its holding in the Class I shares.
+As of 31 December 2016 Swiss Life AG's holding in the remaining Class RI shares comprised 1.77 per cent (2015: 2.71 per cent) of the net asset value of the Ireland Subsidiary.

-As per 31 December 2015 Swiss Life AG's holding in the remaining Class RI shares comprised 2.71 per cent (2014: 3.19 per cent) of the net asset value of the Ireland Subsidiary.
-The Cayman Subsidiary's holding in Class O and Class RO comprised 97.29 per cent of the net asset value of the Ireland Subsidiary (2014: 96.81 per cent).
-The Company controls the Ireland Subsidiary and consolidated it in compliance with IFRS 10.
-Swiss Life AG's holding in the Ireland Subsidiary is shown as a non-controlling interest in the Group's consolidated financial statements.
+On 26 September 2016, the Ireland Subsidiary launched a new Class A share class that is owned by LGT Castle Sub-Fund, an open-ended sub-fund with limited liquidity under the Irish investment company Crown Alpha plc.
+As of 31 December 2016 LGT Castle Sub-Fund's holding in Class A shares comprised 9.27 per cent of the net asset value of the Ireland Subsidiary.
+The Cayman Subsidiary's holding in Class O and Class RO comprised 88.96 per cent of the net asset value of the Ireland Subsidiary (2015: 97.29 per cent).
+The Company controls the Ireland Subsidiary and consolidates it in compliance with IFRS 10.
+Swiss Life AG's holding and LGT Castle Sub-Fund's holding in the Ireland Subsidiary are shown as non-controlling interests in the Group's consolidated financial statements.